Nov. 1, 2024, 10:28 p.m.

 According to him, Crimean Tatar Rustem Gugurik is now fighting for his life in a Russian colony without proper medical care.
 The man was illegally sentenced in Russia to 8.5 years in a strict regime colony and is in critical condition without proper medical care in a colony in Buryatia.
 He suffers from serious health problems, and his condition is rapidly deteriorating: he has hearing loss, shortness of breath due to the lack of heart medication, stomach problems, and dental treatment.

-"Rustem is being held in a barracks for 'terrorist-inclined' people, and in the last six months he has been placed in a punishment cell three times.
+"Rustem is being held in a barracks for 'terrorist-inclined' people, and in six months he has been placed in a punishment cell three times.
 In addition, he was repeatedly subjected to psychological and physical abuse," the Ombudsman noted.

 He also emphasized that the inhumane treatment of Ukrainian citizens illegally imprisoned by Russia is systemic.
 The international community should intensify efforts to put pressure on Russia to immediately release all Ukrainian citizens illegally detained by it.